The NSW Government has introduced a suite of reforms to deliver a better planning system for NSW.

 The planning system will continue to be a key lever for the NSW Government as we respond to and recover from the COVID-19 pandemic with particular focus on reforms that accelerate the delivery of projects that create jobs and keep the economy moving.

-A strong theme from our work throughout 2020 was the need for advance notice and clarity of what to expect from the department in terms of consultation on planning reform and other major program initiatives.
+A strong theme from our work throughout 2020 and into 2021 was the need for advance notice and clarity of what to expect from the department in terms of consultation on planning reform and other major program initiatives.